zotonic/zotonic/doc/ref/actions/action_adminwidget_toggle.rst

 .. include:: meta-adminwidget_toggle.rst

+Action used in the admin interface for remembering the toggled state of an admin widget.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation